RadicalZephyr/radicalzephyr.github.io/source/_posts/2014-12-30-sane-static-site-setups.md

 One of the best and worst things about using a static site generator (SSG) is that the source for the site is fundamentally a separate thing from the actual files that compose the site itself.
-The good news is that the generated files are, well, generated and given the source for a site you can always regenerate the presentation files.
+The good news is that the generated files are, well, generated.
+Given the source for a site you can always regenerate the presentation files.

 So clearly we want to keep the source for our site under version control.
 If you're using Github Pages then git is a natural choice.
 But Github Pages also requires that the generated content of your site be in a git repository.
 This leads to an un-intuitive setup.
 Because the source and published files don't actually share a common history, it seems like they need to be stored in separate git repositories.
-There is a fundamental relationship between the files however that dictates that organizationally they should always be found together.
+However, there is a fundamental relationship between the files that dictates that organizationally they should always be found together.

 Luckily for us, git is flexible enough to allow us to achieve both